lubuntu-team/blog/posts/release/disco/final/post.md

 You can find a variety of other applications installed which aim to enhance your experience while staying out of the way of your normal workflow.

-## Calamares
+## Installer

 Lubuntu uses the [Calamares](https://calamares.io/) system installer in place of the Ubiquity installer that other flavors use.

-Our focus in this cycle was on fixing the automatic full-disk encryption, especially on UEFI systems.
+One notable feature in this release is working full-disk encryption.
+HUGE thanks to [Jonathan Carter](https://jonathancarter.org/) and [Dmitry Shachnev](https://mitya57.me) for helping this land.

 **Note:** In case of full-disk encryption, unlike the other flavors, Calamares does not create a separate, unencrypted */boot* partition.
 Therefore, LUKS 1 is the default, so that GRUB 2 can decrypt the partition.
 This is because GRUB 2 [does not have support for LUKS 2](https://savannah.gnu.org/bugs/?55093) and Ubuntu switched to it by default in this release.

-The minimum RAM requirement has been lowered to 0.5 GiB of RAM.
+The minimum RAM requirement has been lowered to 0.5 GB of RAM.
 (The RAM consumption is around 300-400 MB after startup).

 ## Lubuntu Manual